-Increasing numbers of hospitals in England and Scotland are employing physician associates in a widening range of medical and surgical specialties.
+Increasing numbers of hospitals in the UK were employing physician associates in a widening range of medical and surgical specialties.
 However, as they are so new to the NHS, there is little evidence as to what work the physician associates undertake in the medical or surgical teams or what difference they make to patients treatment, the quality of the service or the cost.
-Likewise little is known about the patient perspective on the involvement of this new type of professional in their hospital medical team or indeed the views of other professionals such as junior doctors and nurses.
+The study addressed these questions reporting in 2019.

 More information about the education and work of physician associates can be found on the webpage of the Faculty of Physician Associates at the Royal College of Physicians

 We used a qualitative and quantitative methods in 4 work-streams .
 The study started in 2015 , ended in 2018 and the final report was published in 2019.

 The main papers from the study were:

 From organisational case study research in six hospitals, the team found that physician associates were often credited as providing stability in the medical/surgical team.
 This benefited patients through continuity of presence on the inpatient wards, increasing the medical/surgical teams’ accessibility for patients and nurses.
 Patients themselves, while often unaware of the differences from doctors, were generally supportive of the new role.